alexyigidey8/yarn-git-install/README.md

 I tried and it's hard, because NPM supports [fancy things as Git URLs][URLs].
 See `messy-auto-discovery` branch.
 You are welcome to take it from where I left.

 There is also another reason.
 User may not want to reinstall all Git dependencies this way.
 For example I use gulp version 4, which is only available from GitHub and it is perfectly fine to install it with standard NPM.
 I don't want to rebuild it on my machine every time I install it.
-Now I can leave it in `devDependencies` and only use `npm-git-install` for stuff that needs it.
+Now I can leave it in `devDependencies` and only use `yarn-git-install` for stuff that needs it.

 [URLs]: https://docs.npmjs.com/files/package.json#git-urls-as-dependencies
 [3055]: https://github.com/npm/npm/issues/3055